Updated: Feb 2

 Small or new businesses are a bit late to the game when it comes to branding.
 Larger, more established companies have been pouring money into their marketing plans and establishing their position for years.
 So, as a newcomer, you will find it hard to make your voice heard amongst the many voices that are already out there.
 So how do you make your voice heard?
 By leveraging your brand archetype.

 Discovering your brand archetype is a great way to help you find your voice and get connections started with your audience.
-Because you’ll be utilising the correct personality, tone of voice, and imagery (guided by your archetype) you’ll be able to zero in on clients that are already primed for your services.
+Because you’ll be utilizing the correct personality, tone of voice, and imagery (guided by your archetype) you’ll be able to zero in on clients that are already primed for your services.

 Why Are Brand Archetypes So Effective